bsalazarwx/GR-6553-Salazar-Final-Project/README.md

 To do this, I have six scripts that plot 300mb, 500mb, 850mb charts, SPC Convective Outlooks, SPC Storm Reports, Plan-Position Indicator (PPI) scans, WPC Surface Analysis, and Skew-Ts with calculated meteorological parameters.

+If you have any questions regarding data, please email me at bsalazar.wx@gmail.com!

 ###
 300mb_500mb_850mg_Charts.py